In this article, you will learn everything there is to know about setting up an effective Jira Confluence integration.

 Why set up a Jira Confluence integration?

-Why integrate Jira and Confluence?
-Let’s have a look at the numbers:
+So why would you integrate Jira and Confluence?
+Well, let’s have a look at the numbers:

 - Talking about efficiency gains, according to Atlassian, 76% of Jira Software users said they shipped projects faster after integrating with Confluence.